JowettC/BooksRead-WebApp/README.md

 # BooksRead-backend
-developed with expressJs and mysql
+developed with expressJs and mysql/
-A simple web application that allow users to keep track of books read
+Simple web application that allow users to keep track of books read